CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/courses/intro.md

 All steps above are insanely well documented in the Internet.
 Feel no shame to use google or youtube as your first resort of help.

+## Jupyter notebook and other tools

+Some Python tasks is possible to solve with online IDE.
+This tools can be benefical in you want to accompany your code with figures, equations and other sofisticated explanation.
+The prime example of such a tool is the Jupyter notebook.
+We will provide content of some lectures as jupyter notebooks, however you do not need to install it or use it if you do not want to.
+Further reading:

+* [Jupyter notebook](https://jupyter.org/) - online IDE that can be installed on your computer to run notebooks locally
+* [Google colab](https://colab.research.google.com/) - free online environment for Google users.
+No installation required.

 ## First steps

 In case you have no previous knowledge of Python, please study [this page](https://www.w3schools.com/python/python_datatypes.asp) and replicate the examples there in your IDE.